2024 IRS mileage rate

 Standard mileage deduction

 The standard mileage deduction is simple.
-All you have to do is keep a record of how much you drive in a year for business and then multiply that by the mileage rate set by the IRS (58.5 or 62.5 cents in 2022).
+All you have to do is keep a record of how much you drive in a year for business and then multiply that by the mileage rate set by the IRS (65.5 cents in 2023).
 You’ll then report this on Form 2106: Employee Business Expenses.

 While it’s an easy calculation, what exactly counts as a business driving can be complicated, so it’s best to run your numbers by your accountant or tax preparer, if you have one.
 And don't forget to continue tracking your miles for this year to make taxes easier next year.

 More: How to find a professional tax advisor

 John owns a construction company and uses his Ford F150 solely for business purposes.
 Since he drives so much for work during the year, he definitely plans on taking a deduction come tax time.
 He keeps track of all of his business miles on MileIQ on his phone and finds that he drove 4,000 miles through the whole year in 2023.